paulhibbitts/oeglobal-demo-wednesday-live-docsify-this/pages/create-and-host-a-markdown-file.md

 # Create and Host Markdown Files on GitHub or Codeberg for Docsify-This

-For version control (the ability to reverse changes) and potential collaboration, both GitHub and Codeberg are excellent choices for hosting raw Markdown files for Docsify-This.
+For version control (the ability to reverse changes) and potential collaboration, both GitHub and Codeberg are excellent choices for hosting raw Markdown files for [Docsify&#8288;&#8211;&#8288;This](https://docsify-this.net).
 Below is a step-by-step guide to help you get started with either platform.

 ## Step 1: Create a New Repository